ram-sharma-6453/email-mime-parser/README.md

 **Usage**

-Add the following maven dependencies to your project:
+Add the following dependencies to your project:

 ```
 dependencies {